Nicaragua Safety Guide

 LGBTQ+ Travelers

-Same-sex relations legal since 2008; anti-discrimination laws exist but enforcement is weak.
+Same-sex relations legal since 2008; anti-discrimination protections exist but enforcement is uneven.

 Travel Insurance